Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsection{Visualization Methods}

 Visualization methods associate the degree to which a DNN considers input features to a decision.
-A common explanatory form of visualization methods is {\em saliency maps}.
-These maps identify input features that are most salient, in the sense that they cause a maximum response or stimulation influencing the model's output~\shortcite{yosinski2015understanding,uozbulak_pytorch_vis_2019,olah2017feature,olah2018the,carter2019activation}.
-We break down visualization methods into two types, namely {\em back-propagation} and {\em perturbation-based} visualization.
+This association is often referred to as {\em attribution}.
+A common explanatory form of visualization methods is {\em saliency maps} or {\em heatmaps}, where oftentimes a transparent colored heatmap is overlaid on the original input image.
+These maps identify input features that are most salient, in the sense that they cause a maximum response or stimulation influencing the model's output~\cite{yosinski2015understanding,uozbulak2019pytorch,olah2017feature,olah2018the,carter2019activation}.
+We break down visualization methods into two types, namely {\em backpropagation} and {\em perturbation}-based visualization.
 The types are summarized in Table~\ref{table:visualization_methods} and will be discussed further below.